 When you exercise, your brain releases serotonin, which makes you feel better and improves your mental state.
 That, in turn, makes the stresses of life easier to deal with.

-As for the mind, try learning something new every day, read a book, study a second language—anything to make the brain work up a sweat.
+As for the mind, try learning something new every day, read a book, study a second language—anything to make the brain work up a sweat to get more productive.

 A tough one, living in the age of peak TV and all.
-Watching TV is a passive exercise, no matter how much you tell yourself that you’re actually getting things done while Property Brothers flicker in the background.
+Watching TV is a passive exercise, no matter how much you tell yourself that you’re getting things done while Property Brothers flicker in the background.

 Eventually, your attention will be drawn exclusively to the screen, because that’s how television is designed (and quite effectively—think of how you recoil in horror when an acquaintance utters the dreaded “I don’t even own a TV” line).